qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 {: #examplequic title="Identifying Unidirectional Flows in QUIC"}

 The client initiates the QUIC connection by sending packets towards the server.
-The server can then reply to the client with other packets and if the handshake succeeds, the connection is established.
-This process serves at establishing the connection path between end-hosts.
+The server then replies to the client.
+If the handshake succeeds, the connection is established.
 Still, this "path" actually consists in two independent UDP flows.
 Each host has its own view of i) the 4-tuple used to send packets and ii) the 4-tuple on which it receives packets.
-While the 4-tuple used by the client to send packets may be the same as the one seen and used by the server, it is not necessarily the case with the presence of in-network middleboxes that may alter the 4-tuple of packets (e.g., NATs).
+While the 4-tuple used by the client to send packets may be the same as the one seen and used by the server, this is nt always the case since middleboxes that may alter the 4-tuple of packets (e.g., NATs).
 To further emphasize on this flow asymmetry, QUIC embeds a path validation mechanism
-{{I-D.ietf-quic-transport}} that checks if a host can reach its peer through a given 4-tuple.
-This process is unidirectional, i.e., the sender checks that it can reach its receiver, but not the reverse.
-A host receiving a PATH_CHALLENGE frame on a new 4-tuple may in turn initiates a path validation, but this is up to the peer.
+{{I-D.ietf-quic-transport}} that checks whether a host can reach its peer through a given 4-tuple.
+This process is unidirectional, i.e., the sender checks that it can reach the receiver, but not the reverse.
+A host receiving a PATH_CHALLENGE frame on a new 4-tuple may in turn initiate a path validation, but this is up to the peer.

-[comment]: # (Maybe talk about satellite earlier)
+[comment]: # (Maybe talk about satellite earlier, OB note sure this is needed)

 A QUIC connection is a collection of unidirectional flows, or uniflows.
-A plain QUIC one has one main uniflow from client to server and one main uniflow from server to client, each having their own Connection ID.
-These uniflows are host-specific, i.e., the uniflow(s) from A to B are different from the ones from B to A. This potentially enables the use of unidirectional networks such as satellites, which cannot be used with TCP.
+A plain QUIC connection is composed of a main uniflow from client to server and another main uniflow from server to client.
+These uniflows have their own Connection ID.
+They are host-specific, i.e., the uniflow(s) from A to B are different from the ones from B to A. This potentially enables the use of unidirectional links such as non-broadcast satellite links {{RFC3077}}, which cannot be used with TCP.

 Beyond Connection Migration